PaulDuvall/aws-compliance-workshop/lesson0-setup/README.md

 Follow these [instructions](#cloudwatch-event-rule).
 Be sure to the name the rule `ccoa-chatbot-cwe`

-## Create an IAM Policy and Rule for Chatbot
+## Create an IAM Policy and Role for Chatbot

-Follow these [instructions](#create-an-iam-policy-and-role-for-lambda).
-Be sure to the name the rule `ccoa-chatbot-policy`
+Create an [IAM policy and rule](#create-an-iam-policy-and-role-for-lambda).
+Be sure to the name the policy `ccoa-chatbot-policy` and the role `ccoa-chatbot-role`

-## Create an IAM Policy and Rule for Chatbot
+## Create a Lambda function

 Follow these [instructions](#create-a-lambda-function).
 Be sure to the name the rule `ccoa-chatbot-function`